 To be considered for the program, you will be required to have completed the following (or equivalents):

 - Calculus I: limits, derivatives, series, integrals, etc.

 - Linear Algebra

-- Intro to Computer Science (or an equivalent “CS-101” programming course): We have no set requirements as regards specific languages, but we generally expect serious academic and/or professional experience with Python and R at a minimum.
+- Intro to Computer Science (or an equivalent “CS-101” programming course): We have no set requirements as regards specific languages, but we generally expect serious academic and/or professional experience with Python and/or R at a minimum.

 - One of Calculus II, Probability, Statistics, or an advanced physics, engineering, or econometrics course with heavy mathematical content